![]() |

 other hand, flying around a stationary object is a breeze.

-Diane Daniel, keeping our very hot dog Sparky company |
+| Diane Daniel, keeping a very hot Sparky company |

-UAV’s are primarily fun toys used
+UAVs are primarily fun toys used

 for taking great videos or stills from a vantage point normally unavailable to

-photographers.
 They also have useful

-commercial applications; for instance when two Canadian friends recently
+commercial applications; for instance, when two Canadian friends recently

 aerial photo session with a UAV.
+It’s

 the new standard for real estate listings.